 Best tourist tip for visitors.
 Each town or city has an iSight, a good first stop for any brochures, maps and directions you need.
 It will be clearly signposted.
 NOTE:- NI = North Island.
 SI = South Island.

 Situated at the top of the Fiordland National Park, it is one of the most beautiful, (and the wettest), places in New Zealand.
 You can grab a kayak and paddle the Sound, or cruise in a leisurely way with someone else doing the hard work!
 There are several ways to get to Milford Sound.

 Walk New Zealand (NI and SI)

 There are a number of major walking tracks to check out (pdf and details here) and nothing of a beastly nature that will do you serious harm.
-No snakes, bears, mountain lions, scorpions, or disease carrying insects!
-Some of the walks have guided options, so if you want to walk in a low stress way – check out the walk that appeals and see if a formal guided ‘tramp’ is available.
+No snakes, bears, mountain lions, scorpions, or disease-carrying insects!
+Some of the walks have guided options, so if you want to walk in a low-stress way – check out the walk that appeals and to see if a formal guided ‘tramp’ is available.
 (Check this out for what must be the Ultimate Milford Sound hike).